 INTRODUCTION TO FAMILY INTERVENTIONS - 2021/2

 The is the first of two modules which form a Foundation Course in Family Interventions for Adults.
-Successful completion of both modules as specified for that course (Introduction to Family Interventions & Applying Family Interventions to Practice for Psychosis, Dementia and other Health Challenges) achieves accreditation for the student by the Association for Family Therapy and Systemic Practice at Foundation Level).
+Successful completion of both modules as specified for that course (Introduction to Family Interventions & Applying Family Interventions to Practice for Psychosis and Bipolar Disorder) achieves accreditation for the student by the Association for Family Therapy and Systemic Practice at Foundation Level).
 It is jointly owned and delivered by the university and Sussex Partnership Foundation NHS Trust.